How to Set Up Your Blog for Success

 You don’t have to be an SEO expert to apply some basic techniques.
 Below are a few easy tips for improving your load time and the appearance of your articles on a search engine results page.

 Images that are too large will slow down your website’s load time, which will damage your ability to rank.
 Check your content management system to see what it suggests as the optimal image size for visual elements of your website.

 While you should certainly avoid black-hat techniques, like keyword stuffing, each post should target a phrase that readers would use when searching for information.
 This usually happens naturally, but every so often we get carried away and forget.
 Don’t.

-It is also advisable to keep your title short – right around 55 characters or less.
-Search engines will truncate the title if it is too long.
+It’s also advisable to keep your title short – right around 55 characters or less.
+Search engines will truncate the title if it’s too long.

 Meta descriptions are the short, descriptive text below the title and link on a search engine results page.